 The gills on his sides fluttered against her arms.
-It was as foreign to her as her breasts squishing against his chest.
+It was as foreign to her as her breasts squishing against his chest must be to him.
 The bleating squeals he made could not possibly be human.
 Neither could the way his cock moved inside, twisting as he thrust, curving to drag against the spot that made her see stars.
 She wondered what it felt like inside a female Abyssal, how different her pussy must be from what he was used to.

 He bottomed out on a particularly jarring thrust, and it knocked the ability to talk right back into Dot.
 She was babbling before she realized she had anything to say.